Good Weeds: Chickweed, Purslane, and Dandelion

 1 cup boiling water.

 Directions: Wash and dry freshly picked chickweed leaves.
-Chop fine and place in teacup.
+Chop fine and place in a teacup.
 Pour boiling water over chickweed and allow to steep for 15 to 20 minutes.

 More Hubs by Lilleyth